OurCodeBase/Docx/android-kali-gui/README.md

 * First use `vncstart` command and then `vncstop`.
 * Always use `vncstop` command after using `kali linux` gui.

-Otherwise these shortcut commands couldn't work.
+Otherwise these shortcut commands will not work.